This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

 The Sales Form in the Sales Database has a field called Sale_Date.
 In the screen-shot given below, we have configured an "on load' script to set the "Sale_Date" field with the current date, when the form is loaded.
 To do this,

-Select Form Actions -> on Add -> On Load
+- Select Workflows from the left and select Form Actions -> On Add -> On Load.

 "Validate" Form action